 I found that if I schedule more than 6 tasks per day (including appointments or meetings) I'm stressed and pushing tasks onto the next day.
 Then the day after.
 And sometimes it just continued to fall like Dominoes.

-Assigning no more than 6 tasks to each day will help you tackle a healthy chunk from your main to-do list every day.
+Assigning no more than 6 tasks to each day will help you tackle a healthy chunk from your main to-do list daily.

 Now, what if you're a work-from-home-parent with little to no help?

-Break your 6 tasks into 2: 3 business-related tasks and 3 personal tasks.
+Break your 6 tasks into two: 3 business-related tasks and 3 personal tasks.